 If you are having CT-guided biopsy or drainage, please do not eat or drink after midnight the evening before your exam.
 It is also important that you arrange to have someone take you home after your appointment.

 When you arrive for your appointment, please let your technologist know about any allergies you have (particularly shellfish allergies) or if you are or may be pregnant.

 During Your Exam

 During the exam, you will lie comfortably on an examination table, which moves through a large ring called a gantry.
 The gantry is relatively thin, so it is open and non-confining.
 Your technologist may also ask you to hold your breath or to refrain from swallowing for several seconds at various times during the exam.
 This helps us to keep the images in focus.

 Although the scan takes only seconds to complete, your technologist may ask you to wait for a few minutes while he or she checks the images.
 You will be able to speak to your technologist while you wait.

 After Your CT Scan

 Following the exam, your radiologist will review your images and send a detailed report to your referring doctor.
 This report will include diagnostic information and recommendations for treatment.
-You will not be able to access the scan report directly.

 If you have any questions about your CT scan, please call us at 617-636-5961.